riverspirit/app-e-tite/README.md

 A library that provided data binding was essential and I decided to use Vue.js after reading a bit on it.
 This is the first time I'm using Vue, so I hope I didn't make a lot of vue-novice errors.

 ### Sycing
-My original plan was to make a separate Node.js/MongoDB server that acts as a data store that syncs with all the app instances.
+My original thought was to make a separate Node.js/MongoDB server that acts as a data store that syncs with all the app instances.
 But as I realized that I wouldn't get time for that, I considered using Firebase's [Realtime Database](https://firebase.google.com/products/realtime-database/) which has JSON syncing.
 But this also remains pending.

 ## Testing
 _See **Pending** below_

 ## Pendng :(
 ### Coding
- - **Unit testing** - I really wanted to do this, but the 'within a week' time limit was a little tight.
-So I prioritized the functionality and am left without tests.
+ - **Unit testing** - I really wanted to do this, but the 'within a week' time limit with just one weekend was a little tight, so I decided to prioritize the functionality.
  - **Decouple API key** - The Google API key is currently hard-coded at once place in the index.html file.
 This need to be taken out of there and inserted back programmatically during the build step.

 ### Functional